shinmura0/Faster-Grad-CAM/README.md

 Upper result is...
 + The size of images is 96 * 96.
-+ We use MobileNet V2 with ArcFace.
++ We used MobileNet V2 with ArcFace.
-+ We measure the processing time on Colaboratory(Tesla P4).
++ We measured the processing time on Colaboratory(Tesla P4).

 ## Based paper
 *Coming soon.*